BetterHomesandSchools.com is an

 - When children are old enough, have them help with appropriate tasks around the home, even if at times it takes longer than if you did it yourself.

-Remember, you teach what you allow.
+- Remember, you teach what you allow.
 Corrective training begins at the cradle.
 Your authority and the child's willing obedience are desirable, especially in the early years.
-More information about this topic will be found in the article series 'Behaviour Management' in SnapShot.
+More information about this topic will be found in the article series 'Behaviour Management'.

 - Try not to solve all your children's problems for them.
 Children learn resourcefulness and resilience when they experience frustration.